 Meet with your professors at the beginning of the semester to discuss your accommodations and how they will be met in that specific course.
 This step is required because you have needs that are specific to you; without this meeting your professor will be unaware of how they can best help you.
 Likewise, each professor will run each course with their own style; accommodations may look very different based on this interaction of student needs and professor style.

-If you have questions, if your accommodations are not meeting your needs, or if you are too bewildered to even ask a question, PLEASE CALL Disability Support Services at 253-535-6392 or stop in our office in Nesvig Alumni House, Main Level.
+If you have questions, if your accommodations are not meeting your needs, or if you are too bewildered to even ask a question, PLEASE CALL Disability Support Services at 253-538-6392 or stop by our office in Lee House, located right near the Health Center.
 We can adjust your accommodation plan to better fit your needs or help connect you to other supports across campus.